lucav76/CarND-Capstone/ros/src/tl_detector/README.md

 ## Dealing with False Negatives
 The network has been designed to detect only one traffic light, as this was the requirement for Udacity.
 However it might detect more than one and skip the false positives.
-A problem are however the false negative, as detector might have problems to find the traffic lights, sometimes.
+A problem is however the false negative, as detector might have problems to find the traffic lights, sometimes.
-A way to solve this issue, is to assume that if there are no detections, the last detection si still valid, at least for a few frames.
+A way to solve this issue, is to assume that if there are no detections, the last detection is still valid, at least for a few frames.